In the United States, 4.2 million youth experience homelessness each year. Together, we can change that.

-According to a recent study from Chapin Hall at the University of Chicago, LGBTQ young people are 120% more likely to experience homelessness than non-LGBTQ youth.
+According to a study from Chapin Hall at the University of Chicago, LGBTQ+ young people are 120% more likely to experience homelessness than non-LGBTQ+ youth.
 Right off the bat, these young people are presented with an uneven playing field.
-True Colors United is working to level that field so that LGBTQ youth are no more likely to experience homelessness than anyone else.
-We’ve seen this higher risk reflected in our own research.
-It’s estimated that about 7% of youth in the United States are LGBTQ, while 40% of youth experiencing homelessness are LGBTQ.
+True Colors United is working to ensure LGBTQ+ young people are centered in the solutions so that no young people are left out in the movement to end youth homelessness.

 Family conflict is the most common cause of all youth homelessness.
-For LGBTQ youth in particular, the conflict tends to be over their sexual orientation or gender identity.
+For LGBTQ+ youth in particular, family conflict often is related to a young person’s sexual orientation or gender identity.

-While rejection is the most frequently cited reason LGBTQ youth experience homelessness, it’s not the only one.
-According to service providers, additional reasons include aging out of the foster care system, poverty, and conflict in the home.
+While family rejection is the most frequently cited reason LGBTQ+ youth experience homelessness, it’s not the only one.
+Additional reasons include aging out of the foster care system, poverty, and conflict in the home not related to identity.
 Often, it’s not one thing that causes homelessness, but a combination of many.

 Needs of LGBQ Youth

 What do lesbian gay bisexual and questioning youth experiencing homelessness need?
-The service providers we surveyed identified housing and identity-related supports as the two greatest needs for lesbian, gay, bisexual, and questioning youth experiencing homelessness.
+Our reseach identified housing and identity-related supports as the two greatest needs for lesbian, gay, bisexual, and questioning youth experiencing homelessness.

 Needs of Transgender Youth